-Make the first day of school better for everyone with wisdom from the experts.
+Make the first day of school better for everyone with back-to-school tips from experts.

 Does the word “school” throw your child into a panic?
 Do back-to-school ads make your stomach churn?
 It doesn’t have to be this way.
 Early preparation and rehearsals are just a few ways to avoid back-to-school meltdowns!

 More than 4.4 million school-age children experience some level of stress when returning to school each year.
 Anxiety often starts building a month or so before the first school bell rings.
 Students worry about getting lost, packing the right back-to-school supplies, making friends and doing homework.